-Have you seen Amazon's new series The Marvelous Mrs. Maisel?
+Have you seen Amazon's series The Marvelous Mrs. Maisel?
 Of course you have.
 The Golden Globes loved it.
 The Critics' Choice Awards loved it.
-We.
-All.
-Loved.
-It.
-And we don't just love it because of the acting and writing; the production design is breathtaking.
+It just took home eight Emmys including Best Comedy Series, and season two is coming before the end of 2018.
+We don't just love it because of the acting and writing; the production design is breathtaking.
 Throughout the first episode, I simply repeated, "I want to go to there," a la Liz Lemon.
 How can we go to there?
 I'm so glad you asked.

 The shell of the apartment is made up of pastel colors – robin egg blue in the foyer, cream in the living room and dining room, and peachy pink in the bedroom.
 Slather your walls in it.
 Make it into curtains.
 Get it in a rug.
 Fall in love with the softness, because we're about to layer in florals.

 Quite possibly my favorite thing about Midge's apartment is the blush, floral wallpaper applied to the inside of her foyer wall moulding.
 If you have similar trim in your apartment, fill it with wallpaper right now.
 Stop reading this post and go do it.
 It's elegant and flirty.
 It's classic without being dated.

 Another easy way to add florals is in your throw pillows.
 On Midge's living room sofa, there are ten-plus throw pillows (I counted).
 Of those ten, about half are florals.
 But keep the color palette in the pastel world and flowers like those you would see in an English garden—this is not the place for Beverly Hills Hotel banana leaf.
 Lastly, put vases full of fresh flowers throughout.